 Is the free tier limited to Google only?

-No. The free tier includes 2 calendars and 2 accounts across any combination of providers — Google, Outlook, and iCal.
-You can sync a Google Calendar with an Outlook calendar, or import an iCal feed into either, all on the free plan.
+No. The free tier includes 2 calendars and 2 accounts across any valid provider combination — Google, Outlook, CalDAV, and iCal.
+You can sync Google with Outlook, sync iCloud via CalDAV, or import an iCal feed into a writable calendar on the free plan.